Transitioning to the future of work and the workplace has been saved

 - C-suite perspectives on the future of work

 The more things change…

-Organisations still need great leaders, managers, and employees at all levels to get things done in an efficient and effective way.
-We believe there is tremendous unrealised value from this new era yet to be claimed in how we communicate and collaborate in the future work environment.
+Organizations still need great leaders, managers, and employees at all levels to get things done in an efficient and effective way.
+We believe there is tremendous unrealized value from this new era yet to be claimed in how we communicate and collaborate in the future work environment.

 C-suite perspectives on the future of work

 To better understand how executives are thinking about these changes, Deloitte (sponsored by Facebook) conducted an anonymous survey of 245 C-level executives in September 2016.

 The results of the survey confirmed that the C-suite leaders surveyed do see the future of work and workplaces as a crucially important topic and are aware that new technologies will lead to changes in how work gets done as well as to their roles as leaders.

 Our survey identified six themes that the C-suite needs to give attention to.

 Our survey showed that C-suite executives across geographies and varying company sizes have a shared vision of the future of work.
 More than two-thirds (69 percent) of those surveyed believe that company culture, especially transparency in internal communications, will have a critically important impact on their organization’s ability to realize its mission and vision.